 Why, a Royal Enfield?

 Continuing from where I left off, one of the reasons for selecting the Himalayan is the low cost of ownership.
 Royal Enfield has somehow managed to price it right.
 I do not have to worry about dropping the motorcycle, which is inevitable in an off-road terrain as the spares are pocket-friendly and easily available.
 With over 1000 service centres across India, I will never be far from one, in case I need help.
-It’s like the SBI of ATM Kiosks, you will always find one, no matter which part of the country you are in.
+It’s like the SBI of motorcycle service centers, you will always find one, no matter which part of the country you are in.

 Additionally, the roadside assistance also ensures you do not break a sweat trying to get to one either.
 Royal Enfield has managed to build an ecosystem around motorcycles and motorcycling activities.
 From being the oldest motorcycle manufacturers in the country to creating a community around riders.
 No other brand can boast of having a dedicated ride team which creates experiences for its riders.
 Various brands, like Mahindra-Jawa, KTM, Bajaj have tried their hand at creating something similar and I have been to a few.
 However, none of them implement it as grandly as Royal Enfield.
 The legacy and lineage show in the finesse with which these rides are conceptualized.
 There is no stone left unturned to ensure that the rider is part of the entire experience.